fatemeh91/BloodCultureStewardship/EmbedingRepresentation/README.md

 Here we exract the embeding reporesentation of ED provider notes using STELLa 5B paramter LLM.
+Folder contains:

-# Extract_Embeding_STELLA.py contains python script for the extraction of embeding representation.
+1. Extract_Embeding_STELLA.py: a python script for the extraction of embeding representation.